Call or text (502) 528-7273 Serving Kentucky & Southern Indiana

 That brown stain spreading across your ceiling is not something you can ignore.
-Roof leaks in manufactured homes get worse fast — the lightweight construction and compressed insulation means water damage can go from a small drip to a soft, sagging ceiling in a matter of weeks.
+Roof leaks in manufactured homes (built to HUD construction standards) get worse fast — the lightweight construction and compressed insulation means water damage can go from a small drip to a soft, sagging ceiling in a matter of weeks.
 The good news is that most manufactured home roof leaks are fixable without calling a contractor, and the materials rarely cost more than $50 for a basic repair.

 I have been repairing and maintaining manufactured home roofs for over a decade, and the vast majority of leaks I see come down to the same handful of causes.
 This guide walks you through how to find the leak, stop it temporarily, and then make a lasting repair based on your specific roof type.
 I will also tell you exactly when a leak is beyond DIY territory and you need to call a professional.